WellthCare

 1. Review Your Plan Documents: Start with your Summary Plan Description (SPD) and Certificate of Coverage.
 Look for sections titled "Complementary and Alternative Medicine," "Acupuncture," "Chiropractic Care," or "Other Covered Services."

-3. Contact Your HR or Benefits Administrator: They can clarify your plan's specific provisions and provide a list of in-network acupuncturists, if applicable.
+3. Contact Your HR or Benefits Administrator: They can clarify your plan's provisions and provide a list of in-network acupuncturists, if applicable.

 4. Verify with the Carrier: Call the customer service number on your insurance card.
-Ask: "Is acupuncture a covered benefit for diagnosis code X?
+Ask: "Is acupuncture covered for diagnosis code X?
 What are the visit limits, copay/coinsurance amounts, and are there any in-network providers in my area?"

 The Broader Trend and the "WellthCare" Perspective